AbelVM/maplibre-contourmap/README.md

 To improve the performance and avoid UI jerkyness, we've used two common techniques here:

 * [Webworkers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API), so everything is computed out of the main thread
 * [Memoization](https://en.wikipedia.org/wiki/Memoization).
 Due to the nature of the algotrithm itself and the need to regenerate the whole contour map as new data is gathered, there is a lot of cells and segments that would be processed multiple times, wasting CPU time.
 So we memoize both processes (cells and segments) within the worker itself, so it doesn't leak.
-Une of the main caveats of memoization is the chance of a huge impact on consumed memory, but the approach used here keeps it under reasonable limits
+One of the main potential caveats of memoization is the chance of a huge impact on consumed memory, but the approach used here keeps it under reasonable limits

 ## How to use